EvanJP/IASAS_site/README.md

   - Create push features
   - Finish Hall of Fame
   - Add Map for Stuff To Do Around Taipei
- > Who's doing the implementation?
   - Implement countdown
   - Add info for booster and such